In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation and the argument on which it is based are reasonable.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.

-The following appeared in a memo from the vice president of marketing at Dura-Socks, Inc.
+The following appeared in a memo at XYZ company.

 Write a response in which you examine the stated and/or unstated assumptions of the argument.
 Be sure to explain how the argument depends on these assumptions and what the implications are for the argument if the assumptions prove unwarranted.